Link building is important, right?

 Now all these chapters were strategically placed to make this guide useful and actionable which is what Rock star marketers are doing.

-Neil Patel shares that his advanced guides have generated more backlinks than any other article on his blog and now ranks for Keywords like “SEO Guides”.
+Neil Patel shares that his advanced guides have generated more backlinks than any other article on his blog and now rank for Keywords like “SEO Guides”.

 Shopify users spend more time on site, because of the additional resources the site provides to educate users and show them how to get started the right way.